AltusConsulting/Spark-Broadcast-Bot/README.md

 Click below to quickly deploy the bot to Heroku.
 You will need the following information:
 * Your Spark token
 * Your public URL (for a Heroku deployment this would be `https://{app-name}.herokuapp.com`, where `{app-name}` is the name you chose for your Heroku app).
+* The domain the bot will accept messages from, for example '@companyabc.com' or '@altus.cr'

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)